About Salley Mavor

 A needle is my tool, thread is my medium and stitches are my marks.
 For over 45 years, I’ve created 3-dimensional hand-stitched miniature worlds that range from precious to poignant to provocative.
 My art serves a variety of purposes: it appears as illustrations in children’s books, stand-alone framed artwork, and stop-motion animation.

-There is a distinctive over-the-top quality to my art.
-A combination of storytelling imagery, extra attention to detail, fervent craftsmanship, and the interplay of familiar, yet intriguing materials set it apart.
+There is a distinctive over-the-top quality to my art that stands outside of the mainstream.
+A combination of storytelling imagery, innovative techniques, fervent craftsmanship, and the interplay of familiar, yet intriguing materials set it apart.

 While I take delight in every careful stitch, it is the spirit of play and the pursuit of a bigger visual narrative that propels my work forward.
 My objective is to move beyond the confines of embroidery as a medium and create art that is valued for its message and emotional resonance as well as its workmanship.